Parenting can be harsh. But with gentle parenting, you will find that you and your child are calmer than ever.

 “But I am here to guide him to point a and that is the age of 18 and at that time he has to find his way and navigate to point Z on his own.
 And I think a lot of parents think that they’re supposed to walk side by side until their kid gets to point z.
 And that’s where a lot of the frustrations come in because their kid is wavering and they’re weaving in between all the alphabet letters and you want them to walk that straight line.
 And then there’s that power struggle of I want you to do this, I want you to be this, but your kid’s like, no, that’s not who I want it to be.”

-Then dealing with the comments that you are treating your child like your friend.
+You are then dealing with the comments that you are treating your child as your friend.

-Because you take time to talk to your child other parents with different parenting techniques feel that if you are at your child’s level then you are being your child’s friend.
+Because you take time to talk to your child, other parents with different parenting techniques feel that if you are at your child’s level, then you are your child’s friend.

 “And I’m like, no, I’m not being their friend.
 I want them to know that they are their own person and that I hear them.
 And that there are no other ways to come to the table and figure out how to change things without it leading to a more aggressive approach.”

 Another calming mechanism

 The way that I got connected with Amber is through her Instagram page.
-She shares many yoga poses as well as behind the scenes in her daily life.
+She shares much yoga poses as well as behind the scenes in her daily life.